ggrg/docs/CentralSettlement/README.md

    ```
    Possible improvements:
    * HTTP method to be changed from POST to PUT as it is related to closing the provided window id
-   * Response body may be omitted as next window may be presumed upon successful PUT
+   * Response body may be omitted as next window may be presumed on success
    ```

 1. Create a settlement and set all included windows to PENDING_SETTLEMENT